 We’re on a mission and we want to do things differently!

-Building a sharing community of global travellers who genuinely want to see the world whilst contributing to the places they visit.
+Building a sharing community of global travellers who genuinely want to see the world whilst contributing and giving back to the places they visit.

-With thousands and thousands of users and 12 million page views every month we thought it was time to write a personal update on Workaway where we’ve come from and where we’re going…
+With thousands and thousands of users and millions of page views every month we thought it was time to write another update on Workaway where we’ve come from and where we’re going…

-Did you know that we NEVER actively advertise?
+Did you know that we’e grown completely organically and NEVER actively advertise?

-Workaway has grown completely organically via word of mouth which only inspires to keep going, knowing that we are really making waves in the travel community.
+Workaway has grown via word of mouth which only inspires us to keep going, knowing that we are providing a service that is making waves across the global travel community.

 It always used to amaze us that people would pay thousands of dollars to companies or agents to volunteer or work in a different country.
 Often these companies would charge to “arrange” a volunteer stay or job whilst taking a huge chunk of the profit for themselves and to pay for their advertising whilst giving a very small percentage to the actual place in need.
 We feel we have made great strides in disrupting this industry.
 We know that given the right tools and with the power of the internet people are perfectly capable of arranging their own stay, conducting their own checks and organising their own insurance and transport, not only giving the flexibility they need but also making substantial savings to their travel budget.